mapersiani/ECE45SynthEC/README.md

 ## Credit
 - Ian Webster-A17934416-Modified and added to existing code to create and implement the echo feature.
 Commented on these additions.
+- Nicholas Campos - began the base code and the two functions(pitch and amplifier).
+Helped ironed out Matteo's new code
+-